For Real Time Data and Status

 click the link below or copy and paste the link to any device and have ThorGuard information real time.

 Colorado State University ThorGuard Lightning Prediction System Procedures

-At Colorado State University, the University Safety Committee and Environmental Health Services partnered with five departments (Athletics, Campus Recreation, Conference Services, Facilities Management, and Health and Exercise Science) to purchase the Thor Guard Lightning Prediction and Warning System for a majority of Main Campus (Intramural Fields, Jack Christensen Track, the Ropes Challenge Course and University Tennis Courts) as well as Hughes Stadium.
+At Colorado State University, the University Safety Committee and Environmental Health Services partnered with five departments (Athletics, Campus Recreation, Conference Services, Facilities Management, and Health and Exercise Science) to purchase the Thor Guard Lightning Prediction and Warning System for a majority of Main Campus (Intramural Fields, Jack Christensen Track, and University Tennis Courts) as well as Hughes Stadium.

 While the system is not infallible, and common sense should still be followed, the system will be an important tool for enhancing safety of University sanctioned activities involving students, employees and visitors.
 All of the partners are confident that this system (if its warnings are responsibly heeded) will substantially reduce the chances of a lightning related tragedy occurring at these sites.